Alabama hoops star delivered gun in shooting, police say - WHIZ News

 Alabama coach Nate Oats told reporters Tuesday the team has been aware that Miller allegedly brought Miles the gun, but the team’s leading scorer is not in “any type of trouble.”
 He has started every game since the shooting.

-Miller was just in “the wrong spot at the wrong time,” Oats said.
+Miller was just in “the wrong spot at the wrong time,” Oats said, later clarifying what he termed his “unfortunate remarks” after receiving criticism on social media.

-“We’ve known the situation,” Oats said.
+“We’ve known the situation,” Oats said in a news conference Tuesday.
 “We’ve been fully cooperating with law enforcement the entire time.
 I mean, the whole situation is just sad.
 The team closed practice with a prayer for the situation today, knowing that we had this trial today.
 You think of Jamea and her family,” Oats said.

 Miller has not been criminally charged.
 A team representative did not immediately know if Miller had an attorney.